James Madison Dukes men's basketball: Sherman Dillard era

 In 1997, James Madison hired Sherman Dillard to lead the men's basketball program.
 Sherman Dillard played basketball at James Madison under Lou Campanelli from 1973 to 1978.
 Prior to accepting the position at JMU, he had been the coach at Indiana State.
 He led the Dukes through the 2004 season, guiding the program to one regular season title in 2000 and compiling a record of 93–106.

 Dean Keener era

 The Dukes hired Dean Keener in 2004 to be the program's next men's basketball head coach.
 Keener came from Georgia Tech, where he was an assistant on the 2004 National Runner-Up team.
 He had also been a one time assistant coach at JMU under Sherman Dillard for the 1999–2000 season.

 Under Keener, the Dukes compiled a record of 31–85.
-During the 2008 season, Kenner resigned as the head coach, but he led the team through the end of the season.
+During the 2008 season, Keener resigned as the head coach, but he led the team through the end of the season.